DediGadot/PatchBatch/README.md

 ====================================================
 This is an initial commit implementing **PatchBatch - a Batch Augmented Loss for Optical Flow** by Dedi Gadot and Lior Wolf from Tel Aviv University [(link)](http://www.cv-foundation.org/openaccess/content_cvpr_2016/html/Gadot_PatchBatch_A_Batch_CVPR_2016_paper.html), published at **CVPR, 2016**.

+PatchBatch achieved state-of-the-art results in 2016 on the KITTI (2012+2015) Optical Flow benchmarks and was ranked 6th on MPI-Sintel, though ranked 1st for small displacements.

 The code was developed on Ubuntu 14.04, using Theano+Lasagne+OpenCV.
 You can see the performance it achieved on the [KITTI2012](http://www.cvlibs.net/datasets/kitti/eval_stereo_flow.php?benchmark=flow), [KITTI2015](http://www.cvlibs.net/datasets/kitti/eval_scene_flow.php?benchmark=flow) and [MPI-Sintel](http://sintel.is.tue.mpg.de/) optical flow scoreboards.

 For now only the ACCURATE networks have been iuploaded, the FAST network will follow.